Interpreting Lambda Calculus in Domain-Valued Random Variables: Boolean-Valued Setoids

 \section{Boolean-Valued Setoids}

 We now discuss the kind of ``Boolean-valued sets'' that are essentially $A$-valued models of the theory of $=$.
-These can be considered an alternative description of either sheaves or separated presheaves on $A$, and are usually discussed in the more general case where $A$ is a Heyting algebra, such as in \cite{fourman1979}, \cite[\S 11.9]{goldblatt} and \cite[Definition 5.1]{monroA}.
+These can be considered an alternative description of either sheaves or separated presheaves on $A$, and are usually discussed in the more general case where $A$ is a Heyting algebra, such as in \cite{fourman1979,goldblatt,monroA}.
 Although we will use only one definition of $A$-valued sets, the distinction between $A$-valued relations that satisfy the definition of a function \emph{internally} and functions that do so gives us two distinct categories.

-In order to distinguish the $A$-valued sets we will be discussing from elements of $V^A$, we call them \emph{$A$-valued setoids}, or simply \emph{$A$-setoids}, because \emph{setoid} is a long-established term for a set equipped with an equivalence relation.
-An $A$-setoid is a pair $(X,\beq_X)$ where $\beq_X : X \times X \rightarrow A$.
+In order to distinguish the $A$-valued sets we will be discussing from elements of $V^A$, we call them \emph{$A$-valued setoids}\footnote{\emph{Setoid} is a long-established term for a set equipped with an equivalence relation.}, or simply \emph{$A$-setoids}.
+An $A$-setoid is a pair $(X,\beq_X)$ where $X$ is a set, $\beq_X : X \times X \rightarrow A$.
 The two axioms of $\beq_X$ are symmetry and transitivity, \emph{i.e.}

 so $A$-valued setoids are ``$A$-valued \emph{partial} equivalence relations''.

 Since reflexivity is not assumed, the statement $\| x = x \|_X$ does not represent a tautology, but its intended interpretation is, in some sense, the degree to which $x \in X$, or the place where $x \in X$.
 So we define the notation $\inn_X(x) = \| x = x \|_X$.